Kuba-Kazmierczak/Kuba-Kazmierczak/README.md

 ### Hi there 👋
 Recently I decided that I want to change my professional career to IT.
-I have been preparingfor this for some time after completing the
+I have been preparing for this for some time after completing the
 Infoshare Academy course.
-I am currently learning and improving my web developer skills as a self-taught Java-related tech with the help of Udemy and more experienced colleauges .
+I am currently learning and improving my web developer skills as a self-taught Javascript-related tech with the help of Udemy and more experienced colleauges .
 I deeply believe that my perseverance will help me achieve this goal.

 <!--